kylef-archive/KFData/README.md

 Core Data done right for iOS 5+/OS X 10.7+.

+## Current Status

+As of iOS 10 and macOS 10.12, a lot of functionality from KFData is now available in CoreData directly.
+For any new development I'd recomment using [`NSPersistentContainer`](https://developer.apple.com/documentation/coredata/nspersistentcontainer?preferredLanguage=occ) and [QueryKit](https://github.com/querykit/querykit) directly.

+- KFDataStore has been superceeded by [`NSPersistentContainer`](https://developer.apple.com/documentation/coredata/nspersistentcontainer?preferredLanguage=occ). `NSPersistentContainer` simplifies the creation and management of the Core Data stack just like KFDataStore.
+- KFAttribute/KFManager has been superceeded by [QueryKit](https://github.com/querykit/querykit).

 ## Overview

 KFData is a library for using Core Data, featuring many components which can be